THE MODERN MINT BLOG

 “Our host had been ‘gardening’ his forest… by repeatedly cutting the bamboo, forcing it to weaken and retreat, our host revealed in its wake a forest floor, which miraculously regenerated, from a seed bank left in the soil.
 Over the years this quiet man had been tending his twenty acres for diversity by steering the ecology… there was no digging, no conventional gardening practise happening here.
 By reading the balance between the plants in the forest and through a process of editing, he had heightened the natural ecology to a point that could only be described as breathtaking.
 This was a light touch with a broad vision, a vision that was about being part of the environment rather than dominating it.”

 What is there not to like about that section?
-What if the gardening media encouraged this soft, low-impact approach, instead of earning their money by hard landscaping front gardens?
+What if the gardening media encouraged this soft, low-impact approach?
+Would our landscape not be so different?

 One of our favourite sections of the book is JP’s Cabin – a friend of Dan Pearson’s who had acquired 5 acres of land in Connecticut.
 Previously the home of a naturalist, the landscape around the building had been managed to provide a habitat for birds and other wildlife.